by Amber FrenchNovember 26, 2024

 The REACT (Research-in-Action) series powered by ActionAid Denmark is all about how ordinary people use their human agency to nonviolently struggle and achieve rights, justice and freedom.
 This series chronicles activist struggles and movement moments that made all the difference.
 Stories, rich with analysis, experiences, ideas and theories, are as diverse and rich as their authors, who are activists and human rights defenders based in all world regions.
 Writers are part of dozens of nonviolent movements and speak collectively dozens of languages.

-NGO "storytelling" typically focuses on the more personal aspects of activism, often from a Western frame of international development.
+NGO 'storytelling' typically focuses on the more personal aspects of activism, often from a Western frame of international development.
 This approach is of course valuable in many ways.
 Engaging in activism is a very intense personal experience, one that often includes dedication, strength, resilience, pain and loss.
 Storytelling helps humanize people—activists—who oppressors do everything in their power to dehumanize.
-In addition, these movement actors often benefit from conscientious external support, and telling their own "stories" to a Western readership helps build bridges to reinforce that support.
-Lastly, many human rights defenders want to tell their stories.
+Telling their own 'stories' to an international readership helps activists build bridges to reinforce conscientious external support.
+And in my experience, many human rights defenders want to tell their stories.

 Activists accomplish complex, brave, outstanding, smartly calculated tasks at their own peril.
 Having time to analyze key moments in their activism through writing is out of the question for many movement actors (it's hard enough to find time to write even when you're not an activist).
 And when activists themselves cannot appreciate or build on their own experiences, others facing similar challenges cannot learn from them either.